Avi Dichter: Political career

 On 3 August 2011, Dichter and 39 other Knesset members signed the proposed Basic Law proposal: Israel as the Nation-State of the Jewish People.

 In August 2012, he announced that he was leaving the Knesset and joining the Israeli cabinet to replace Home Front Defense Minister Matan Vilnai, who resigned to become Israel's ambassador to China.
 Dichter was replaced by Kadima's Ahmed Dabbah.

 In November 2012, during Operation Pillar of Defense, Dichter said: "We have no other choice; Israel must perform a reformatting of Gaza, and rearrange it, as we did in Judea and Samaria during Operation Defensive Shield."
 Dichter's call has been echoed in the Israeli press, albeit being bashed by critics of Israel's policy.

 Dichter featured in the 2012 documentary film The Gatekeepers and discussed the main events of his tenure in Shin Bet.

 In March 2013, Playboy magazine published its first version in Hebrew featuring an interview with Avi Dichter.

+Between 2016 and 2019 he served as Chairman of the Knesset Foreign Affairs and Defense Committee.

 Upon the Likud's return to power in late 2022, Dichter was appointed Agriculture Minister.
 He called for the government's proposed judicial reforms to be frozen due to widespread protests but he said he would still vote for the proposals.

 During an interview with Channel 12 in November 2023, Dichter endorsed the forced displacement of civilians from the northern Gaza Strip while discussing the ongoing Gaza war.
 When asked if images of the displacement of civilians were comparable to images of the Nakba, he said "We are now rolling out the Gaza Nakba.
 From an operational point of view, there is no way to wage a war – as the IDF seeks to do in Gaza – with masses between the tanks and the soldiers."
 When asked again he reiterated, "Gaza Nakba 2023.
 That’s how it’ll end."
 He later said that he did not know whether the residents of Gaza City would be allowed to return.
 His comments were met with criticism internationally, along with criticism from Prime Minister Benjamin Netanyahu the following day and the attorney general to the Israeli government, Gali Baharav-Miara who stated that his comments could be interpreted as a war crime.